A parameterization of anisotropic Gaussian fields with penalized complexity priors: Modeling anisotropy with SPDEs

-The resulting field $u$ has mean zero and is chosen to be isotropic to guarantee uniqueness.
+The resulting field $u$ has a mean of zero and is chosen to be isotropic, ensuring uniqueness \cite[Section 2.3]{lindgren2022spde}.
 We recall that, by definition, the field $u$ is isotropic if there exists some function $r$ such that, for all $\bm{x,y}\in\R^2$,

 The isotropy of $u$ may be an appropriate assumption in some cases.
 However, it is inadvisable if the correlation of the field is not equal in all spatial directions.
 To model this anisotropy, we will consider the model given by